 - Combination ticket

 The winners receive their respective payout proposed by the casino's paytable.
-Live Keno is also available online.
+Live Keno is also available to play on the internet and is one of the most popular types of online gambling.

 Pai Gow (and Pai Gow Poker)